 A priori, the pandemic has generated disproportionately two distinct gatherings.
-The first, which is predominant, encompasses learners' teacher-dependent, obviously noticed, unfortunately representing the overwhelming majority quantified by 98%.
+The first, which predominant, encompasses learners' teacher-dependent, obviously noticed, unfortunately representing the overwhelming majority quantified by 98%.
 The second gathers a minority of 02 %, alongside, of potential effects related, without exaggeration, to the upheaval amid the outbreak.
-Seemingly, blinded-hybrid learning has prepared a fertile soil for the germination of 2023 Global Journals

-Volume XXIII Issue III Version I 35 ( ) learning retreat and exacerbated mechanics lacunae; these are undoubtedly paramount for an EFL learner who is supposed to possess basics of the target language, and that would spell doom for any future aspirations.
+Seemingly, blinded-hybrid learning has prepared a fertile soil for the germination of learning retreat and exacerbated mechanics lacunae; these are undoubtedly paramount for an EFL learner who is supposed to possess basics of the target language, and that would spell doom for any future aspirations.